pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - [x] Design a unified health monitoring abstraction for WebSocket connections (heartbeats, pings, activity timeouts).
 - [x] Implement intelligent reconnection logic with exponential backoff and jitter for all exchanges/markets.
 - [x] Add monitoring metrics (uptime, latency, reconnect frequency, message throughput).
-- [ ] Implement connection lifecycle events and error classification.
+- [x] Implement connection lifecycle events and error classification.
-- [ ] Ensure proper handling of connection state during reconnection (subscription renewal, authentication refresh).
+- [x] Ensure proper handling of connection state during reconnection (subscription renewal, authentication refresh).
-- [ ] Add resubscription logic for all data streams after reconnection.
+- [x] Add resubscription logic for all data streams after reconnection.
-- [ ] Implement circuit-breaker patterns for persistent failures.
+- [x] Implement circuit-breaker patterns for persistent failures.
-- [ ] Add comprehensive logging and diagnostics for connection issues.
+- [x] Add comprehensive logging and diagnostics for connection issues.
-- [ ] Add/extend integration and unit tests for health monitoring and reconnection logic.
+- [x] Add/extend integration and unit tests for health monitoring and reconnection logic.
-- [ ] Add/extend module-level and user-facing documentation.
+- [x] Add/extend module-level and user-facing documentation.
-- [ ] Update `docs/IMPLEMENTATION_STATUS.md` with status and links.
+- [x] Update `docs/IMPLEMENTATION_STATUS.md` with status and links.

 **Exchange-Specific TODOs:**

 - [x] Binance: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 (Heartbeat tracking, exponential backoff, and metrics added)
-- [ ] Bitget: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+- [x] Bitget: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] Bybit: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] Coinbase: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] Kraken: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] Kucoin: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] OKX: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
 - [x] Hyperliquid: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
-- [ ] MEXC: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+- [x] MEXC: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
-- [ ] Gate.io: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+- [x] Gate.io: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
-- [ ] Crypto.com: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).
+- [x] Crypto.com: Implement/refactor health monitoring and reconnection for all WebSockets (spot/futures).

 **Final Steps:**
-- [ ] Update feature matrix and exchange-by-exchange status in this file.
+- [x] Update feature matrix and exchange-by-exchange status in this file.
-- [ ] Ensure all health monitoring and reconnection tests pass across all exchanges.
+- [x] Ensure all health monitoring and reconnection tests pass across all exchanges.
-- [ ] Document any exchange-specific quirks, heartbeat patterns, or limitations.
+- [x] Document any exchange-specific quirks, heartbeat patterns, or limitations.

+### Heartbeat Quirks

+Some exchanges use slightly different heartbeat mechanisms:

+- **Bitget** requires a client `ping` message every 10 seconds or the server will close the connection.
+- **MEXC** sends periodic `ping` events and expects an immediate `pong` reply.
+- **Gate.io** disconnects after 30 seconds if `pong` responses are not received.
+- **Crypto.com** issues numbered `ping` messages that must be echoed back in a `pong` to keep the session alive.

 ---